repositorioanonimo/PCN_to_SmartContract-Bridges/README.md

 ![Smart Contract - PCN Bridge Architecture](https://github.com/repositorioanonimo/PCN_to_SmartContract-Bridges/blob/main/Images/Oculto_SmartContract-PCN_Arch.PNG)

-### From process model to smart contract
+### From process model to SC model

-The next figure provides a structured and concise overview of the algorithm implemented by the technological bridge, which facilitates the generation of a Solidity smart contract from a PCN model.
+The next figure provides a structured and concise overview of the algorithm implemented by the technological bridge, which facilitates the generation of a SC model from a PCN model.
 The algorithm consists of a set of routines, referred to here as subprocesses.

 ![Algorithm for SmaC model generation](https://github.com/repositorioanonimo/PCN_to_SmartContract-Bridges/blob/main/Images/AnonymizedGenProcessPCN.PNG)